The Chairperson, the General Assembly and the Board of Directors constitute the CORES governing bodies.

 - One director representing natural gas shippers

-The functions entrusted to the Board of Directors consist mainly of controlling CORES’ activity as well as defining its general policy and preparing budgets and action plans.
+The functions entrusted to the Board of Directors consist mainly of controlling CORES’ activity as well as defining its general policy and preparing budgets, with the fees proposal, and action plans.